 We don’t use the old ones.
 We might recover the old ones.

-Yes very likely if you’re replacing pipe, typically you replace all the fittings…
+Yes very likely if you’re replacing the pipe, typically you replace all the fittings…

 Yes, at the same time.
 You’re not going to try to recover old fittings because that’s just like – you might like to think you’re going to do that as the Engineering Manager.
 I tell you for sure that guys that are doing the work won’t because that’s just too much like hard work.

-So the thing is, what I say to people – if that is your practice, if you’re fitting up new when you replace, and that’s new hydrants, new valves, all new cast iron fittings, then the life of all those assets is effectively the life of the pipe.
+So the thing is, what I say to people – if that is your practice and if you’re fitting up new when you replace, and that’s new hydrants, new valves, all new cast iron fittings, then the life of all those assets is effectively the life of the pipe.